Decolonize El Monte

 ~Workshops~Art~Dancing~Music~Poetry~Food~

-Bringing Love and Compassion
+Bringing Love

-to the Community
+to the

 From a historical-materialist perspective, we can see generations upon generations of impoverished and criminalized communities, subjected to racism, slavery, and genocide.
 Today, nothing has changed.
 Police officers still operate with impunity as they murder unarmed civilians in broad daylight, and remain free, terrorizing the community.
 The system is designed to suppress the people organizing against injustice.
 The patriarchal- capitalist-settler system which is based on inequality is to blame for social problems in our communities of color.
 Mass incarceration does not solve anything; it just perpetuates a culture and industry based on violence.